Za'atar: Culinary uses

 Za'atar enjoys widespread use across Middle Eastern cuisine, both as a dried spice blend and fresh herb.
 The traditional preparation involves sun-drying the herb mixture before combining it with salt, toasted sesame seeds, and tart sumac.
-This versatile seasoning appears in numerous culinary applications, from simple daily fare to more elaborate dishes.

 One of the most iconic uses is in baked goods, particularly manakish bi zaatar – flatbreads topped with a paste of za'atar and olive oil before baking.
 Similarly, ka'ak, the soft sesame bread popular throughout the eastern Mediterranean, is frequently served with za'atar either as a dipping accompaniment or as a filling.
-The combination of za'atar with olive oil creates za'atar-wu-zayt (called zeit ou za'atar in some regions), a creamy spread commonly enjoyed with pita bread.
+The combination of za'atar with olive oil creates za'atar-wu-zayt (called zeit ou za'atar in some regions), a creamy spread commonly consumed with pita bread.

 Beyond breads, za'atar seasons a variety of dishes.
 It enhances grilled meats and roasted vegetables, adds depth to hummus, and complements dairy products like labneh, the thick strained yogurt cheese.
 In Lebanon, this pairing reaches its zenith with shanklish – labneh balls cured and rolled in za'atar for a flavorful coating.
 Fresh za'atar leaves feature prominently in Levantine salads, particularly salatet al-zaatar al-akhdar, which combines the herb with onions, garlic, lemon, and olive oil.

 The herb's versatility extends to stuffed pastries like börek and even beverages.
 In Oman, za'atar transforms into an aromatic herbal tea when steeped in hot water, showcasing its range beyond savory applications.
 These diverse uses reflect za'atar's integral role in the region's food culture, from everyday breakfasts in Jordan, Palestine, Israel, Saudi Arabia, Syria, and Lebanon to specialty dishes across the Arab world.

 Folk medicine

 Za'atar has held a significant place in traditional medicine across Mediterranean and Middle Eastern cultures for centuries.
 Historical records document its therapeutic applications, with medieval Arabic medical texts particularly emphasizing its value.
-The 13th-century pharmacological work A-lma'tmd fi al-a'douiah al-mfrdah (The approved book in single drugs), attributed to physician al-Turkomani (1222–1297), classifies za'atar as both a culinary and medicinal herb, specifically noting its efficacy in treating gastrointestinal disorders.
+The 13th-century materia medica al-Muʻtamad fī al-adwiyah al-mufradah (The approved book in single drugs), attributed to physician al-Turkomani (1222–1297), classifies za'atar as both a culinary and medicinal herb, specifically noting its efficacy in treating gastrointestinal disorders.
 The text describes its ability to soothe abdominal pain, strengthen intestinal membranes, and improve digestion.

 This medicinal reputation extended across cultural traditions.
-The renowned Jewish philosopher-physician Maimonides (1135–1204), who practiced medicine in Al-Andalus, Morocco, and Egypt, recommended za'atar for its health-promoting properties in his medical writings.
-Some ancient Mediterranean cultures believed it could combat internal parasites.
+The renowned Jewish philosopher-physician Maimonides (1135–1204), who practiced medicine in al-Andalus (Iberia), Fez, Acre, Jerusalem, Alexandria, and Cairo, before finally settling in Fustat, recommended za'atar for its health-promoting properties in his medical writings.

-In Palestinian folk medicine, za'atar maintains a cognitive association, with traditional practice encouraging children to consume it at breakfast to enhance mental alertness before school.
+In traditional Lebanese and Palestinian folk medicine, it is believed that if children consume it at breakfast it enhances mental alertness before school.